Citrus-Lime Knowledge Base

 Where can I find the commodity codes for my items?

 These are generally available from an online search.
 For example, the UK government provide a lookup tool here: https://www.gov.uk/trade-tariff.
+Alternatively, you can make use of the AI lookup tool within the Cloud POS Back Office.

 Was this article helpful?